 A growing public awareness, together with investment in infrastructure, innovation, and conservation, has seen Australia praised for improving its water security.
 But what more can be done?

 In Australia, the water reforms that were initiated following the Council of Australian Governments (COAG) agreement in 1994 introduced universal metering of water in urban areas to, among other things, ensure equity in water usage charges and better demand management.

-The more recent introduction of smart water meters, with their ability to collect, analyse and relay water-use data to the water user almost in real-time, deliver even greater potential to encourage significant changes in water-use behaviour patterns.
+The more recent introduction of smart water meters, with their ability to collect, analyse and relay water-use data to the water user almost in real-time, deliver even greater potential to encourage significant changes in water-use behavior patterns.
 A survey of the water utilities in Australia and New Zealand found that the main benefits of the SWM technology include: water savings, cost savings, increased revenue, customer satisfaction and enhanced community engagement5.

-Utilities in Australia, like Yarra Valley, take their digital metering initiatives a step further by leveraging Advizzo’s behavioural and data science solutions, to engage with their residential customers at a deeper level.
+Utilities in Australia, like Yarra Valley, take their digital metering initiatives a step further by leveraging Advizzo’s behavioral and data science solutions, to engage with their residential customers at a deeper level.
 Our solutions have a track record of encouraging further water consumption reduction, anywhere from 1-8% annually, while increasing customer awareness of their long term water usage.

 Get in touch today!